 CloudTPS supports read-write and read-only transactions indifferently.
-The only difference is that in read-only transactions no data item is updated during the second phase of 2PC.
+The only difference is that in readonly transactions no data item is updated during the second phase of 2PC.
 Read-only transactions have the same strong data consistency property as read-write transactions, but also the same constraint: accessing well identified data items by primary key only.
-However, CloudTPS provides an additional feature for read-only transactions to support complex read queries such as range queries.
+However, CloudTPS provides an additional feature to support complex read-only transactions containing for example range queries.

-We exploit the fact that many read queries can produce useful results by accessing a possibly stale but consistent data snapshot.
+We exploit the fact that many read queries can produce useful results by accessing a consistent but possibly stale data snapshot.
 For example, in e-commerce Web applications, a promotion service may identify the best seller items by aggregating recent orders information.
 However, it may not be necessary to compute the result based on the absolute most recent orders.
-We therefore introduce the concept of Weakly-Consistent Read-only Transaction (WCRT): A WCRT contains any number of read operations offered by the cloud data service, e.g., table scan for Bigtable.
+We therefore introduce the concept of Weakly-Consistent Read-only Transaction (WCRT): A WCRT contains any number of read operations offered by the cloud data service, such as table scans for Bigtable.
 Web applications issue WCRTs directly to the cloud data service, bypassing the LTMs.
 All read operations of a WCRT executes on the same internally consistent but possibly slightly outdated snapshot of the database.

 To implement WCRTs, we introduce a snapshot mechanism in the checkpoint process of LTMs, which marks each data update with a specific snapshot ID that is monotonically increasing.
 This ID is used as the version number of the newly created version when it is written to the cloud storage service.
 A WCRT can thus access a specific snapshot by only reading the latest version of any data item of which the timestamp is not larger than the snapshot ID.

-We group transactions in sets of M transactions with subsequent timestamps, of which each group constitutes a new snapshot.
+We group transactions in sets of M conscutive transactions.
+Each set constitutes a new snapshot.
 Assuming that the transaction timestamp is implemented as a simple counter, the first snapshot reflects all the updates of committed transactions [0, M).
 The next snapshot reflects updates from transactions [0, 2M), and so on.
 At the finest granularity, with M = 1, each read-write transaction creates a new snapshot.

 The key issue in this snapshot mechanism is to determine whether a consistent snapshot is fully available in the cloud data service such that WCRTs can execute on it.
 A consistent snapshot contains all the updates of the transactions which it reflects.
 It is fully available only after all these updates have been checkpointed back.
 The main difficulty is that a transaction may update data items across multiple LTMs, where each LTM performs checkpoints for its own data items independently from the others.
 Therefore, CloudTPS must collect checkpoint progress information from multiple LTMs.
-To address this issue, we use the cloud data service as a shared medium for collecting checkpoint, where each LTM writes its latest completed snapshot ID into a separate data item using its membership ID as the primary key value.
+To address this issue, we use the cloud data service as a shared medium for collecting checkpoint progress information.
+The system creates an extra table named "Checkpoint," where each LTM writes its latest completed snapshot ID into a separate data item using its membership ID as the primary key value.
 So the minimal snapshot ID stored in the "Checkpoint" table represents the latest snapshot of which the updates are all checkpointed.